avimehenwal/mydocs/content/webdevelopment/javascript.md

 ## Webpack Bundler

+> Asset bundler, minified js

+* Out of the box, webpack only understands JavaScript and JSON files.
+* Adds all dependencies to final output file
 * Transpiling with babel - writing modern JS
 * Tree shaking - elimination of dead code
 * webpack by default will  look for a `src` folder with `index.js` file $\rightarrow{transpile}$ to `dist/index.js`
 * if we use `HtmlWebpackPlugin` webpack will auto add `index.js` to `html`
 * `MiniCssExtractPlugin` same thing for css, compiler `sass` css preprocessor etc
+* **Loaders** teaches webpack how to deal with all sorts of file
+  * svg-inline-loader, pug loader, remark markdown loader
+  * css-loader : turns css to javascript
+  * style-loader : takes javscript and applies it as CSS style

 ## Questions